LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Install.rst

    % make install

-.. note:: If enabling LAPACK and allowing CMake to automatically
+.. note:: When allowing CMake to automatically locate the LAPACK
-          locate the LAPACK library, it is not necessary to also enable BLAS as CMake will find the corresponding BLAS library and include it when searching for LAPACK.
+          library, CMake *may* also locate the corresponding BLAS library.

+          If a working Fortran compiler is not available to infer the Fortran name-mangling scheme, the options
+          ``SUNDIALS_F77_FUNC_CASE`` and
+          ``SUNDIALS_F77_FUNC_UNDERSCORES`` *must* be set in order to bypass the check for a Fortran compiler and define the name-mangling scheme.
+The defaults for these options in earlier versions of SUNDIALS were ``lower`` and ``one``, respectively.